kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/00-troubleshooting.md

 # Troubleshooting Prisma

+## Wondering why my datamodel.graphql file is actually generated as: datamodel.prisma?
+* This was a small change that the Prisma team made a few months ago
+* VS Code may have updated their syntax code coloring by now - check for yourself

 * **note** Not sure why we do not see `default$default` db in pgAdmin

 ![user table in db](https://i.imgur.com/FzBdt8V.png)